Klondike HighwayPDF Map PDF Road Log

 Rest Area with information signs.

-Carmacks, hotel, motel, cafe, grocery store, laundromat, post office, gas and boat rentals, a Yukon government campground.
-Ambulance, RCMP detachment, airstrip, CBC Radio 990.
+Carmacks has accommodations, a grocery store, laundromat, post office, fuel and a Yukon government campground.
 Carmacks is at the junction of the Klondike Hwy and the Robert Campbell Highway, which leads to Faro and Watson Lake.
-In 1893 George Carmack, who would later discover gold in Dawson, found coal near Five Finger Rapids and went about developing a coal mine.
+In 1893 George Carmack, who would later discover gold in Dawson City, found coal near Five Finger Rapids and went about developing a coal mine.
 Carmack built a cabin, which became a trading post and the community of Carmacks was born.
 It wasn’t long before it became an important riverboat stop between Whitehorse and Dawson.
 The settlement continued to grow when the Overland Trail was routed through Carmacks in 1901.
 In 1955 a branch road was completed from Carmacks to Dawson.
 This ended sternwheeler traffic and resulted in the demise of many small river communities, however, Carmacks was one of the few to survive.